Guides Users, Roles, and Permissions

 The system comes with three built-in roles:

-• Operator — full access to everything: settings, users, shifts, bans, audit log, and all data
+• Admin — full access to everything: settings, users, shifts, bans, audit log, and all data

-• Staff — can answer calls, write notes, view conversations, and submit reports
+• User (volunteer) — can answer calls, write notes, view conversations, and submit reports

 • Reporter — can only submit and view their own reports, plus the help page